TeleAI-mcp/pro-project-planner-t89d/README.md

-# pro-project-planner-t89d
+# Pro Project Planner T89D

-Pro Project Planner T89D - A project planning and management tool for modern development workflows
+A project planning and management tool for modern development workflows.